micronoyau/dexcaliburn/WIKI.md

 1. Fetching the hooks config, see [below](#hooking-dynamically-loaded-method).

-    Communicate with the python serveur to initialize the `hookedMethods` array.
+    Communicate with the python server to initialize the `hookedMethods` array.

 2. Override loadClass for dynamic hooking

-    Setup hooks on `loadClass` method of commun ClassLoader to provide a way to hook method not present in the JVM at the start.
-It uses the `hookdedMethods` array.
+    Setup hooks on the `loadClass` method of common ClassLoader to provide a way to hook method not present in Dalvik at the start.
+It uses the `hookedMethods` array.

 3. Override ClassLoader init method